chumgt/dash/README.md

 npm test
 ```

-## Known Issues
+## Known Issues & To-dos

+* Only identifiers can be dereferenced.
 * Type casting is not enabled nor implicit.
-Integer literals are `int32`,
+Integer literals are `i32`, float
-  float literals `float32`, string literals `string`.
-So it's only possible to
+  literals `f32`, string literals `str`.
+So it's only possible to use those
-  use those types.
+  types.
   All of the types are instances of `Type` and are implemented in a way that
   makes them easiest to use with `Vm`, which means it's actually quite terrible.
   Types are also checked at runtime, basically avoiding the entire point of